AbrahamRabinowitz/AbrahamRabinowitz.github.io/_pages/about.md

 author_profile: true
 ---

-I am a mathematician, data scientist and quantum computing researcher interested in bringing my deep research and technical experience to tackle data driven problems.
+I am a mathematician, data scientist and quantum computing researcher working on the quantum computing team in the Innovation Group at State Farm. .

 I completed my Ph.D. in mathematics under the supervision of Steve Zelditch.
 My thesis is entitled [Scaling Asymptotics of Szego Kernels and Concentration of Husimi Distributions on Grauert Tubes](https://arch.library.northwestern.edu/concern/generic_works/qr46r123s?locale=en)